 Take Friedrich Kekule's discovery of the structure of the benzene molecule; Otto Loewi's experiment on nerve impulses; and Elias Howe's invention of the sewing machine.
-These dream-inspired inventions highlight the stunning power of the dreaming subconscious mind.
+These dream-inspired inventions highlight the stunning power of the dreaming unconscious mind.

 Once you learn the basics of lucid dreaming, you can solve problems on demand - and on a whole new level.
 That's because you are not limited by your logical conscious brain.
-Instead, you can solve problems creatively in a 3D environment, or by drawing deeper insights directly from your subconscious mind.
+Instead, you can solve problems creatively in a 3D environment, or by drawing deeper insights directly from your unconscious mind.
 Just ask any question to your lucid dream and wait for the answer...

 Conscious dreaming is an exceptionally powerful way to improve your creativity.
 Painters like Salvador Dali, William Blake and Paul Klee created famous artwork inspired by dreams.

 Even musical composers - like Mozart, Beethoven and Wagner - pointed to dreams as the source of their inspiration.
 In fact, some of the most beautiful music I ever heard took place in my lucid dreams.
-They reveal our most creative side because of the free-flow of ideas arising from the subconscious mind.
+They reveal our most creative side because of the free-flow of ideas arising from the unconscious mind.

 To improve your creativity in lucid dreams, you can follow two avenues.
 First, make an announcement in your dream: "show me something amazing!"
-Your subconscious will respond in unpredictable but often deeply inspiring ways.
+Your unconscious will respond in unpredictable but often deeply inspiring ways.

 Alternatively, set a lucid dream intention.
 If you are a painter, take a trip to your own lucid dreaming art gallery and see what you find.
 If you are a musician, play the piano with Chopin and create a complex new arrangement.
-By encouraging your conscious dream to show you these things, the response will come as if automatically, straight from the dreaming subconscious.
+By encouraging your conscious dream to show you these things, the response will come as if automatically, straight from the dreaming unconscious.